OpenSourceMfers/open-0xbtc-api/README.md

 `
 size
 `
 The amount of results to return.
 Maximum of 500.
-Defaault is 1.
+Default is 1.

 `
 spacing